LessLowLast/Polyorbit/README.md

 To run the beta, you only need the beta generator found in the PolyOrbit folder.

 To run the alpha, which includes elliptical orbit generation, and a speed mult (1-5, the base speed is 480, this is a multiplier to that number), you need both demoinialpha, and generaterandomalpha.py from the root. the commands should be appropriately replaced.

+For the newest alpha you will also need to run...

+pip install pygame_gui

+... or it probably wont launch.